Delaware Truck Accident Injuries

 Related Delaware Truck Accident Law Article: Compensation in Truck Accident Cases – Commercial Insurance Policies

 Truck accident data from the Federal Motor Carrier Safety Administration (FMCSA) shows that over the last 15 years, there’s been a steady increase in both the number of truck and bus crashes that resulted in injuries and the number of people injured.

 Delaware follows the national trend.
-According to the most recent data available from the Delaware State Police, the 2020 Delaware Annual Traffic Statistical Report, there was a roughly 80% increase in the annual number of tractor trailer, semi-truck and commercial truck accidents from 2006 (1,085) to 2020 (1,906).
-In addition, 535 people were injured in Delaware truck accidents in 2020, whereas in 2006, 402 people were injured (a 35% increase).
+According to the most recent data available from the Delaware State Police, the 2022 Delaware Annual Traffic Statistical Report, there was about a 100% increase in the annual number of tractor trailer, semi-truck and commercial truck accidents from 2006 (1,085) to 2022 (2,180).
+In addition, 576 people were injured in Delaware truck accidents in 2022, whereas in 2006, 402 people were injured (a roughly 44% increase).

 Related Truck Accident Legal Issue: Are trucking companies liable for a truck accident in Delaware?